 Yasova Dragonclaw was the first card spoiled, and its 4/2-trample-for-3 base stats aren't bad as a start.
 She's a solid add for Gruul aggro decks and not bad for Simic tempo decks, although it's certainly better against decks with single threats to steal and clear out of the way of Yasova's 2 toughness.

-Tasigur, the Golden Fang looks to be the best of the tri-color hybrids, as it isn't difficult to gain a good return on mana investment due to its single b in his 5b mana cost, as I've seen it typically cast between b and 2b.
+Tasigur, the Golden Fang looks to be the best of the tri-color hybrids, as it isn't difficult to gain a good return on mana investment due to its single in his mana cost, as I've seen it typically cast between and .
 His delve works incredibly well with his activated ability by getting rid of the graveyard chaff.
 There's an argument that, since the opponent is able to choose what is brought back with his ability, it's bad.
 I've found this to be untrue since a lot of the chaff is removed upon casting, and multiple activations can help to put suboptimal cards in the hand, but I've found that it typically acted similarly to drawing a card off the top.

 There's another argument that since Hooting Mandrills isn't tearing up Cubes, Tasigur is bad, but this discounts the added flexibility/utility of the Regrowth ability.
 (After all, no one's playing Shock in their Cubes, but Burst Lightning's flexibility makes it good.)